michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0084.md

 - n: the power of creative imagination
 - n: the property of being ingenious
 ### Family
+- ingenuity: ingenuities+
-ingenuity: ingenuities+;ingenious: ingeniousest, ingeniously, ingeniousness, ingenuity
+- ingenious: ingeniousest, ingeniously, ingeniousness, ingenuity
 ### Examples
 - Finding an answer for Quinlan and children like him relies as much on Chinese expertise as it does American ingenuity.
 - It’s not somber scientists who drive human ingenuity, nor the warrior class and its quest for a better spear.